mpinar/MachineLearning/Coursework_Mert_Pinar.md

 } #Returns: Output of kmeans
 ```
 ![clusters](https://github.com/mpinar/MachineLearning/blob/master/clusterPlot.png?raw=true)
-To see how parallel our output to white wine dataset's quality column, I have used `parcoord` function from the library `MASS`, code and the output can be seen below;
+To see how parallel our output to white wine dataset's quality column, the  `parcoord` function is used from the library `MASS`, code and the output can be seen below;
 ```r
 parcoord(scaledData, clustersWanted$cluster)
 ```
 ![parcoord](https://github.com/mpinar/MachineLearning/blob/master/parcoord.png?raw=true)

-After the calculations, we need to check how correct the computer did the classification.
-For that I have formed a confuse table to check the consistency of my results.
+After the calculations, the reliability of the program is tested on classification.
+For this end, the confuse table is formed to check the consistency of the results.
 ```r
 validation <- function(data,kmeansOutput){
   confuseTable <- table(data$quality, kmeansOutput$cluster)